Texas Music Educators Association: All-State

 TMEA is responsible for auditions into and concerts of Texas's All-Region and All-State bands, orchestras and choirs.
 It aligns schools into the 33 regions which are used by the University Interscholastic League (UIL) and the Association of Texas Small School Bands (ATSSB) for their competitions.
 The audition music is announced at the yearly Texas Bandmasters Association (TBA) convention in San Antonio, usually in July.
+TMEA has partnered with the company, Ensemble Block, to provide free All-State Etude video lessons created by the official Etude selectors for TMEA All-Region/All-State candidates starting in 2025-2026.

 Auditions are held at the region level during the fall of each year to determine All-City, All-District and All-Region groups.
 Most regions host a public concert of their All-Region bands, orchestras and choirs to provide a performance clinic for the selected musicians and to showcase the students' musicianship.

 Top ranked musicians from each region advance to their respective All-Area auditions.
 The All-Area groups serve to reduce the number of participants considered for All-State and therefore do not have a performance component as do the All-Region groups.

 A final audition is held among the top All-Area musicians to decide membership in the All-State groups.
 Student musicians selected for an All-State group are invited to attend the annual TMEA convention and participate in a performance clinic and concert.

-The All-State groups include the following:
+Music that various All-State groups have performed include: